mattermost/docs/source/boards/data-and-archives.rst

 Import from Asana
 -----------------

-This node app converts an Asana JSON archive into a ``.focalboard`` archive.
+This node app converts an Asana JSON archive into a ``.boardarchive`` file.

 1. Log into your Asana account.
 2. Select the drop-down menu next to the Asana board's name.
 Then select **Export/Print > JSON**.
 This will create an archive file which you'll use in Boards.